JanHerca/urantiapedia/output/wikijs/en/article/Chris_Ragetly/La_Deite.md

 4. _Creative — Self-distributive and divinely revealed Deity._ God the Universal Father creates his various Sons, including the Creator Sons, bestows personality on a multitude of creatures, and is capable of fragmenting himself by bestowing his Mystery Monitors on mortal creatures.
 He delegates much of his functions to other deities such as the Eternal Son, the Infinite Spirit, the Creator Sons, etc. He reveals himself through the ministry of his Eternal Son, the Infinite Spirit, and his many other divine Sons.
 5. _Evolutionary—Self-expansive and creature-identified Deity._ Such as God the Supreme.
 6. _Supreme — Self-experiential Deity and unifying the creature with the Creator.
 Deity functioning on the first level of identification with the creature as the supercontroller of grand universe space-time and sometimes referred to as the Deity Supremacy._ Such as the Supreme Being.
 7. _Ultimate — A self-projecting, space-time transcending Deity.
 Omnipotent, omniscient, and omnipresent Deity.
 Deity functioning on the second level of expression of unifying divinity as the effective supercontroller and absonite sustainer of the master universe.
-Compared to the ministry of the Deities to the grand universe, this absonite function in the master universe is equivalent to the universal supercontrol and supersustainer sometimes referred to as the Ultimacy of Deity._ God the Ultimate is the only example.
-[UB 0:1.3-10](/en/The_Urantia_Book/0#p1_3)
+Compared to the ministry of the Deities to the grand universe, this absonite function in the master universe is equivalent to the universal supercontrol and supersustainer sometimes referred to as the Ultimacy of Deity._ God the Ultimate is the only example. <a id="a53_524"></a>[UB 0:1.3-10](/en/The_Urantia_Book/0#p1_3)

-There is a level of personalization of Deity which is called _God the Sevenfold_, this associative Deity functions on the levels of space-time. _This sevenfold Deity which, for the creatures of finite space-time, personalizing in its time the power in the Supreme Being, is the functional Deity of the evolutionary mortal creatures of the Paradise ascension career_ [UB 0:8.9](/en/The_Urantia_Book/0#p8_9). _To compensate for the finite character of the creatures' status and to overcome their limitations of concept, the Universal Father has established for the evolutionary creatures a sevenfold approach to Deity._
+There is a level of personalization of Deity which is called _God the Sevenfold_, this associative Deity functions on the levels of space-time. _This sevenfold Deity which, for the creatures of finite space-time, personalizing in its time the power in the Supreme Being, is the functional Deity of the evolutionary mortal creatures of the Paradise ascension career_ <a id="a55_366"></a>[UB 0:8.9](/en/The_Urantia_Book/0#p8_9). _To compensate for the finite character of the creatures' status and to overcome their limitations of concept, the Universal Father has established for the evolutionary creatures a sevenfold approach to Deity._

 Here is the composition of this Deity: